 INTRODUCTION

 Heel pain is a common orthopaedic complaint, constituting about 15% of foot pain[1].
-1 in 8 of the population ages 50 years and over complain of heel pain with more than half reporting that the severity is disabling[2].
+In the population ages 50 years and over, 1 in 8 people complain of heel pain with more than half reporting that the severity is disabling[2].

-The various aetiologies of heel pain can be broadly classified into mechanical, neurological, traumatic and degenerative causes – with the most common cause being mechanical[3,4].
-Accurate diagnosis can be challenging, owing to the complex anatomy and their inter-dependent mechanical relationships as well as vulnerable pain generators present in the foot[5].
+The various aetiologies of heel pain can be broadly classified into mechanical, neurological, traumatic and degenerative causes with the most common cause being mechanical[3,4].
+Accurate diagnosis can be challenging, owing to the complex anatomy and their interdependent mechanical relationships as well as vulnerable pain generators present in the foot[5].
 Heel pain is best defined by the Heel Pain Committee of the American College of Foot and Ankle Surgeons as pain either over the posterior or plantar aspect of the foot[4].
 For the purpose of this article, focus will be on plantar heel pain.

 As with all foot and ankle pathologies, a good grasp of anatomy, clinical acuity, detailed history taking as well as physical examination are key to achieving an accurate diagnosis.
 Astute application of investigative modalities aid in confirming the diagnosis.
 Conversely, inappropriate treatment can lead to worsening or chronic pain that can result in morbidity[2].
 In this case report, we aim to share our clinical experience in managing one such patient whose plantar heel pain was refractory to all treatment modalities offered.
 We present an unusual case of chronic heel pain secondary to osteochondroma.